 In the 2030 Emissions Reduction Plan and a discussion paper which followed, the federal government has proposed to cap and reduce oil and gas sector GHG emissions in order to achieve an overall reduction of GHG emissions from the sector of 32 percent below 2005 levels by 2030.
+On December 7, 2023, the federal government published a proposed regulatory framework for this cap.
+According to this proposal, the federal government would introduce a cap-and-trade system that would limit 2030 emissions from covered sources in the oil and gas sector to 20 to 23 percent below 2019 levels (or 35 to 38 percent below 2019 levels, without the use of certain compliance flexibility mechanisms).
+The cap-and-trade system would apply to emissions from certain oil and gas facilities, including LNG, conventional oil, offshore, oil sands, and natural gas production and processing facilities.
+The federal government has indicated that it plans to publish final regulations establishing the cap-and-trade system in 2025.
 The details of this cap and reduction strategy are still in development and AltaGas continues to actively monitor such developments.